turtle225/Battle-Brothers-Damage-Calculator/README.md

 # Battle-Brothers-Damage-Calculator
+Updated for Blazing Deserts

 A script that simulates the damage formula used in Battle Brothers, returning expected hits until death, injury, heavy injury, and morale check given whatever scenario you provide.
 Also returns % chance of death by hit, and can also return % chance of first injuries or morale by hit.

-Includes over 70 different switches from unique weapon cases, perks, attachments, race, etc. to create almost any scenario you can imagine from in game.
-There are 31 attacker presets and 37 defender presets provided for convenience.
+Includes over 80 different switches from unique weapon cases, perks, attachments, race, etc. to create almost any scenario you can imagine from in game.
+There are 35 attacker presets and 41 defender presets provided for convenience.

-IMPORTANT NOTE: 4/3/2020: Split Man is currently overvalued in the calculator.
-This is because I allow it to deal armor ignoring damage on the secondary hit as you would expect that it should be able to do based on the info card and description.
-The actual game code doesn't have any armor ignoring logic, meaning the secondary hit cannot deal hp damage through armor.
-This makes Split Man signficantly worse.
-It is unclear whether or not this is intended behavior or a bug, so I'm not making changes until we see some confirmation one way or the other.
-Sorry and thank you.

 Includes a lot of comments to help make the code easy and intuitive to understand.

 BBCalc.py is the main calculator for general use.
-BBNimbleBattery.py will run 12 common Nimble sets given your scenario.
+BBNimbleBattery.py will run 15 common Nimble sets given your scenario.
 BBRaisingHp.py will run a given scenario at various hp counts.
 BB1HanderBattery.py will run all of the top end 1Handers against a given target.
 BB2HanderBattery.py will run all of the top end 2Handers against a given target.
-BBAttackerVsEnemies.py will run a given attacker against 26 enemies from the game.
-BBEnemiesVsDefender.py will run 31 enemies against a given defender.
+BBAttackerVsEnemies.py will run a given attacker against 30 enemies from the game.
+BBEnemiesVsDefender.py will run 35 enemies against a given defender.
 BBHitChance.py is a rehash of the main calculator with a very basic addition of a hit chance variable.

 Also included is a file called data.txt which includes information on hp/armor statistics and calculator relevant perks for all enemies as well as weapon data for most weapons and Beasts.